-Professor David Webb, President-Elect
+Professor David Webb, President

 David trained in medicine in London, started research training at the MRC Blood Pressure Unit in Glasgow, and completed research and clinical training in pharmacology & therapeutics in John Kelly‘s department at St George’s Hospital in London, working with Dr Joe Collier.
 His main interests are the pathophysiology and treatment of hypertension and chronic kidney disease, particularly focusing on endothelial function, and in the promotion of safe and effective prescribing.
 He is involved in running two Scottish translational medicine and therapeutics (TMAT) initiatives, supported by the Wellcome Trust and MRC.

-Dr Robin Hiley, Honorary Treasurer
+Professor Robin Plevin, Honorary Treasurer

-Professor Richard Green, Elected Trustee
+Professor Emma Baker, Elected Trustee (Clinical)